Hibag Travel Compression Bags (10-Pack)

 Hybrid — compression cubes (fabric + double zipper) for everyday clothing.

 Roll-up compression bags use one-way valves so you squeeze air out by rolling — no pump required, no luggage limit on size.
 Vacuum-style bags pack tighter but need a pump or vacuum cleaner, which you don't have at the airport.
 Stick with roll-up.
 Pick a brand with reinforced seams (failure point) and at least 3 mixed sizes.
 Mesh-and-plastic 'compression cubes' are a different category — they're cubes with a second zipper.
 They compress less but unpack faster.
 Use real compression bags for bedding, ski jackets, and trip-specific bulky items; use compression cubes for daily clothing.
+Terminology note: 'compression cubes' and 'compression packing cubes' both describe the mesh-and-zipper design; 'compression bags' or 'luggage compression bags' typically means the roll-out air-valve style used for bulky items.
+Choose cubes for daily wear, bags for jackets and bedding.

 Yes — roll-up compression bags shrink bulky items by roughly 60-75%, which is significant for jackets, sweaters, and bedding.
 They work less well on dense items like jeans or shoes.
 The space savings are real but come at the cost of wrinkled clothes when you arrive.